Want to know the differences between Squarespace and WordPress?

 If you need a fully-fledged online publishing platform, then WordPress is the best choice for you.
-WordPress is a light-weight publishing platform that doesn’t bloat with too many features out of the box.
+WordPress is a lightweight publishing platform that isn’t bloated with too many features out of the box.
 Adding more features is as easy as installing a plugin.
 Similarly, you can also find an exhaustive collection of free and premium WordPress themes on the web.

-Squarespace becomes expensive as you want to add more premium functionalities to your site.
-It doesn’t support any third-party integration with your site.
+Squarespace becomes expensive if you want to add more premium functionalities to your site.
+Plus it doesn’t support any third-party integration with your site.

-Both WordPress and Squarespace allow you to integrate a storefront into your website.
+Both WordPress and Squarespace allow you to integrate a storefront onto your website.
 Let’s see how both platforms differ in terms of eCommerce integration.